CSTA's Board of Directors and the work of CSTA are served

 pending legislation by writing articles for CCS

-strategies for increasing the visibility of the Association
+Develops strategies for increasing the visibility of the

 Membership and Preservice Committee

-increased membership in the Association by attracting new
+Promotes increased membership in the Association by attracting

-members, retention of existing members, and return of past
+new members, retention of existing members, and return of

-to increase membership.
-Develops strategies to engage new
+designed to increase membership.
+Develops strategies to engage

 and inform the board as necessary, develop strategies and

-proposal for the CSTA board to consider as it relates to CSTA's
+proposals for the CSTA board to consider as it relates to

-role in the anticipated implementation of the NGSS in California.
+CSTA's role in the implementation of the NGSS in California.

 in the curriculum framework development